mnishiguchi/blog/_pages/about.md

 and job experiences were, in a sense, bread crumbs leading to a career in programming.

 Without hesitation, I enrolled in a Computer Science program at [University of the District of Columbia](http://www.udc.edu/).

+## Web design

+I am currently striving to improve my web design skills with assistance of this [awesome designer](http://rachidmrad.com/#/portfolio) in Washington DC.
+To be honest, I was underestimating the importance of visual design for a long time.
+Now I realized that even if you are a back-end developer, being able to create something beautiful is a valuable ability.

+My goal is to gain insight into web design and to be aware of good design so that I will be able to avoid making unattractive or hard-to-use user interfaces as I develop applications.